 The first semester (comprised entirely of mandatory modules) of this programme is taught in Lyon and students are required to be resident there.
-During the second semester in Maynooth, students choose from a range of optional modules.
+During the second semester in Maynooth, students choose from a range of modules.

 Students complete 30 taught credits in each semester.
 Students must complete a dissertation (30 ECTS) during the summer, which can be supervised by either university.

 The following documents should be uploaded to your online application form: